theaog/spirit/README.md

 `bc1q7plm79dgllrhrjz772x4vjrtvu9yy03738psy5`

 ## Get Help & Support
-Open a Github [issue](https://github.com/theaog/spirit/issues) and consider encrypting your message using this pub key [aog.gpg](asset/aog.gpg).
+Open a GitHub [issue](https://github.com/theaog/spirit/issues) and consider encrypting your message using this pub key [aog.gpg](asset/aog.gpg).

 Don't forget to give us a Star!

 > [!NOTE]
 Spirit is clean software the only data it sends home is a server hash to verify the license.
+We will never compromise our integrity.

 # Disclaimer